DyfanJones/Blog/content/post/2021-10-28-r-and-athena-update/index.md

 ## Intro:

 As it has been an while since `RAthena` and `noctua` updates have been announce, I thought I would try and get them all out of the way now.
+This blog will cover, key new features that has been made from version 1.9.0 to 2.3.0.

 ## New Features: